SaiSindhuja197/mslearn-fabric/Instructions/Labs/Getting-Started.md

    https://powerbi.com
    ```

-2. On the **Enter your email, we'll check if you need to create a new account** tab, you will see the login screen, in that enter the following email/username, and click on **Submit (2)**.
+2. On the **Enter your email, we'll check if you need to create a new account** window, you will see the login screen, in that enter the following email/username, and click on **Submit (2)**.

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject> **(1)**